Profinite properties of Coxeter groups: Goodness and applications

+\begin{corollary} Let $W$ be a Coxeter group.
+Then, $W$ is virtually a virtual retract of a right-angled Coxeter group. \end{corollary}

-\begin{prop} Let $W_\Gamma$ be a Coxeter group.
-Then, $W_\Gamma$ is good. \end{prop} \begin{proof} We first suppose that $W_\Gamma$ is right-angled.
+\begin{prop} If $W$ is a Coxeter group, then $W$ is good. \end{prop} \begin{proof} We first suppose that $W_\Gamma$ is right-angled.
 We will show $W_\Gamma$ is good by induction on the number of vertices $v$ in the defining graph for $\Gamma$.
 Note that the argument in this case is essentially identical to the argument for right-angled Artin groups in \cite[Proof of Proposition~3.8]{MinasyanZalesskii2016}.

 The base case, $v=0$ is trivial, since then $W_\Gamma=\{1\}$.
 Now, suppose $v>0$ and suppose $\Gamma$ is not complete, as otherwise $W_\Gamma$ is finite and thus good.
 Therefore we find a vertex $x \in V(\Gamma)$ such that $\st(x)\neq V(\Gamma)$.
 By \Cref{amalgam.decompostion.Coxeter} we have